7–THE FOOL AND THE POLARITIES

 • Too much Tower: chronic crisis, scorched-earth impulsivity, destruction without discernment.

 The Star offers calm orientation—trust, grace, benevolence.
-The Moon offers imaginal depth—instinct, dream, subtle timing.
-Together they teach a full spirituality: clarity that doesn’t bypass, mystery that doesn’t confuse.
+The Moon offers imaginal depth—instinct, dream, subtle timing, and participation in life’s hidden currents.
+Together they teach a full spirituality: clarity that doesn’t bypass, mystery that doesn’t distort.

 • Too much Star: bypassing, idealism detached from embodiment, “it’s all fine” spirituality.

-• Too much Sun: uncritical optimism, compulsory cheer, “good vibes only.”
+• Too much Sun: uncritical optimism, compulsory positivity, “good vibes only.”

 • Too much Judgment: anxious self-transcendence, intolerance of human limitation, “I must evolve now or I’m failing.”